For information regarding Conditional Acceptance, click here.

 Note: All Physician Assistant program policies apply to all students, principal faculty, and the program director regardless of location. (i.e., didactic or clinical)

-Physician assistants perform many medical functions under the supervision of a licensed physician, including, but not limited to, evaluation, monitoring, diagnostics, therapeutics, counseling, and referral.
+Physician assistants provide a broad range of medical services including evaluation, monitoring, diagnostics, therapeutics, counseling, and referral.
 The scope of the practice varies according to state laws, the medical setting, and the training of the physician assistant.

 Vision Statement

 The South University Master of Science in Physician Assistant (MSPA) degree program strives to provide an educational environment that empowers students to practice evidence-based, patient-centered medical care.
-With an emphasis on increasing access to care, reducing health disparities, and engaging in community outreach, we aim to provide inclusive educational experiences for students, faculty, and staff.
-As future clinical leaders, the program’s focus is to graduate physician assistants who will promote cultural humility and patient advocacy.
+With an emphasis on increasing access to care, addressing barriers in healthcare delivery, and engaging in community outreach, we aim to offer meaningful connection and experiences for students, faculty, and staff.
+As future clinical leaders, the program’s focus is to graduate physician assistants who will champion compassionate care and patient advocacy.

 Mission Statement

-The mission of the South University Physician Assistant (MSPA) is to educate a diverse student population and prepare graduates to practice the art and science of medicine while providing high-quality, equitable, and inclusive patient-centered healthcare.
+The mission of the South University Physician Assistant (MSPA) program is to educate a diverse student population and prepare graduates to practice the art and science of medicine who provide high-quality, compassionate, patient-centered healthcare that is responsive to the needs of all individuals.

 Program Goals